Gambling premises licence

 How to apply

-To apply for a new gambling premises licence or to vary an existing gambling premises licence you need to be aware of the fees involved in the application before downloading the:
+To apply for a new gambling premises licence or to vary an existing gambling premises licence you need to be aware of our Gambling licensing policy and the fees involved in the application before downloading the:

 These may be sent to: